s0ders/go-semver-release/README.md

 # Go Semver Release

-This program aims to help automating version management of Git repository using simple Git annotated tags that follow the [Semver](https://semver.org/) convention.
+This program aims to help automating version management of Git repository using simple Git annotated tags that follow the [SemVer](https://semver.org/) convention.

 To do so, this program fetches a repository commits and tags history and analyze each commit that follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 Depending on the commit type (e.g. `feat`, `test`, `chore`), the program will apply major, minor, patch or no release rule at all.
-These release rules define which part of the Semver is bumped.
+These release rules define which part of the SemVer is bumped.

 ## Install